tomy2105/KnowledgeNotes/cloud/docker_k8s.md

 Kubernetes represents applications as Pods, which are units that represent a container (*or group of tightly-coupled containers*).
 The Pod is the smallest deployable unit in Kubernetes.

-Pods provide a shared namespace for their contents which means that the two containers inside of our example pod can communicate with each other, and they also share:
+Pods provide a shared namespace for their contents which means that containers inside of a single pod can communicate with each other, and they also share:
 - attached volumes
 - network namespace - there is one IP address per pod